Roundabout: Dutch-style roundabouts for bicycles and pedestrians

-Dutch roundabouts are designed to give cyclists priority over motorists.
-Cyclists have an outer ring on the roundabout, with cycle crossings over each of the four approach roads in a contrasting red surface.
-There are also zebra crossings over each approach road for pedestrians.

-Reduced lane widths on the roundabout and at exit and entry points are designed to encourage drivers to slow down.

 Trams

-Tram roundabouts, which are found in many countries, merge roundabouts for individual vehicles with tram lines.
+Tram roundabouts, which are found in many countries, combine roundabouts for individual vehicles with tram lines.
 Large areas are needed for tram roundabouts that include a junction between tram lines.
-Such systems often contain tram stops.
-Tramways usually cross at the centre of the roundabout.
-This requires traffic lights or special signalling granting the trams priority.
-However, there are also roundabouts where trams and vehicles use the same lane.
+Tramways usually cross the centre of the roundabout.
+At busy junctions, this requires traffic lights or special signalling granting the trams priority.
+However, there are also roundabouts where trams and vehicles share the carriageway.
 Some roundabouts have a tram stop on the island.